Decorative painting ….transferring Typography! How does she do it?!

 DARK Wax Information

-Rule number one when applying dark wax over a light colored Chalk Paint® like Old White or Louis Blue, you should apply a layer of Clear Wax first in the correct way.
+Apply your Clear wax first.
 Visit this link HERE to watch a video I made about applying clear wax.
-Let the clear wax dry first.
-This additional layer of wax also adds to the protection.
-Then when you apply the Dark Wax- it will prevent the Dark Wax from staining the Chalk Paint and you will have better control over your toning layer or antiquing effect.
+After applying it like I show in my video and the clear wax is dry to the touch, then apply the Dark Wax.
+I often add just a touch of mineral spirits to my Dark Wax when using since it thins it slightly, and I have better control over the toning layer or antiquing effect.
 That is unless- you intentionally want the piece to be much darker.
-For example- many of you wish we had a pure black….so when you have a piece painted in Graphite and want to really richen the hue- apply the Dark Wax directly- skipping that clear wax suggestion above!
-Sometimes if I am unsure on how I want the piece to look- I will do a test spot on the back of the piece with only Dark Wax and no clear to determine if I like the look.
+For example- many of you wish we had a pure black….so when you have a piece painted in Graphite and want to really richen the hue- apply the Dark Wax directly.

 When using Dark Wax- make sure to PUSH the DARK Wax into the little cracks or dents in the furniture so to capture the dark wax in the unique characteristics of your piece.

 Now…these are basic waxing instructions and depending on your project and the end result you are trying to achieve- directions for you specifically may be different!
-We teach more detailed techniques in our Annie Sloan Chalk Paint® Workshops and I highly recommend you attend a workshop to really learn all you can do with the wax, distressing, all the various Chalk Painting techniques in order to take your furniture pieces to the next level.
+We teach more detailed techniques in our Annie Sloan Chalk Paint® Workshops and I highly recommend you attend a workshop where you live to really learn all you can do with the wax, distressing, all the various techniques in order to take your furniture pieces to the next level.

 And Happy Painting!